Duel in the Sun (film): Censorship

-As shot, the film could not make it past the Hays Code censors or religious review boards and so was heavily edited by state censor boards while several states (mostly in the South but also in New England) refused to licence the film.
-It was nicknamed Lust in the Dust, which eventually became the name of another movie.
+As shot, the film could not make it past the Hays Code censors or religious review boards and so was heavily edited by state censor boards while several states (mostly in the South but also in New England) refused to license the film.
+It was nicknamed Lust in the Dust, which eventually became the name of another film.
 A scene in which Pearl does a seductive dance for Lewton was cut from the film before it was released.